 If the student's site does not permit any audio recording of sessions, this must be provided to the Faculty Supervisor in writing by the Site Supervisor.
 Students who are not permitted by their site to record or were denied permission to record by the client may produce a transcript to be read during the class presentation.
 All students must provide a copy of the signed waiver indicating the client's explicit permission or denial of session audio taping to their Faculty Supervisor at the time of the inclass Case Conceptualization presentation.

-Students will not be eligible for a passing grade of COU 622, promotion into Level 3, registration into COU 623 or 691, or permission to collect Practicum III or Internship hours until this paper is submitted and successfully graded.
+Students will not be eligible for a passing grade of COU 691, continued registration into COU 691, or permission to collect Internship hours until this paper is submitted and successfully graded.

 Participation and Professional Evaluation, PPE (Pass/Fail)